cjtu/spirl/_build/02_git/02/02_remotes-github.md

 ![code tab](../../images/code_tab.png)

-Do you see your beautiful `file1.txt`?
-You just added files to your first GitHub repo!
+Do you see the beautiful files we committed?
+You just made your first GitHub repo!

-### Push and Pull
+## Push and Pull

 Now that your local repository is set up to track the remote repository on GitHub, we can `push` new commits to GitHub at any time.
 This is how we will back up our code to GitHub, and when you're ready to make it public, also send updates to be used by collaborators.